 - Orient the home to take advantage of prevailing breezes in the spring, summer, and fall.

 - "Tear downs" should be "deconstructed" to recycle as many materials as possible.
 With tax credits, this can often be done at no cost or cost savings.

 - Check the "life cycle analysis" of all material used.
-A renewable Green material like bamboo may not be Green if it has to be shipped from the other side of the world.
+A renewable High Performance material like bamboo may not be High Performance if it has to be shipped from the other side of the world.
 Oak flooring from a mill less than an hour away may be a better choice.

 - Look for FSC certified wood.
 This is certified to be from a renewable forest.

 - All flashing must be installed "shingle style" to maximize water shed.

 - Create capillary breaks in masonry and wood.

 - All waste materials (non-recyclable) should be separated in dumpsters by type and removed by a waste hauler to an appropriate facility.